5 natural remedies against eczema

 Preparation :

-Mix the oils in a bowl, stirring with a spoon.
-And that's all !
+Mix the oils in a bowl by stirring with a spoon.
+And that's it!

 Usage tips

-Before showering or bathing, spread the mixture over your eczema areas, and/or all over your body if you have atopic-prone skin.
-Massage to make the oils penetrate well.
+Before the shower or bath, spread the mixture on your eczema areas, and/or all over the body if you have atopic-prone skin.
+Massage to help the oils penetrate well.

 Result

-Protected during the shower or bath, your skin is nourished, hydrated, softer and less prone to eczema attacks!
+Protected during the shower or bath, your skin is nourished, hydrated, softer, and less prone to eczema flare-ups!

-If you really don't have time to prepare this cocktail of oils, you can use our magic spray to substitute it!
+If you really don't have time to prepare this oil cocktail, you can use our magic spray as a substitute!

-5 recipes to combat eczema - Olie Neela
+5 recipes to fight eczema - Olie Neela

 Oat milk is an important ally in fighting eczema and treating atopic dermatitis.
-It is protective, anti-inflammatory, soothing and restores the skin's hydrolipidic film thanks to its vitamin, carbohydrate and mineral content.
-It is also often recommended for the daily cleansing of newborns.
-In addition, by using it in the bath, it will reduce the drying effect of hard water.
+It is protective, anti-inflammatory, soothing, and restores the skin’s hydrolipidic film thanks to its content of vitamins, carbohydrates, and minerals.
+It is also often recommended for the daily care of newborns.
+Moreover, using it in the bath will help reduce the drying effect of hard water.

 Recipe

-Preparation : Put the oatmeal in a bag / cloth / washcloth or sock that you close (for example with a string).
+Preparation: Put the oat flakes in a pouch / cloth / washcloth or a sock that you will close (for example, with a string).

-Then leave to infuse in the bathtub while the bath water runs.
-This will gradually become “milky”.
+Then let it infuse in the bathtub while the bathwater runs.
+It will gradually become "milky."

-It is also possible to prepare your oat milk in advance, by pouring 250g of oat flakes into 1L of hot water (leave 5 to 10 minutes over medium heat).
-Don't forget to filter before pouring it into your bath.
+It is also possible to prepare your oat milk in advance by pouring 250g of oat flakes into 1L of hot water (let it simmer for 5 to 10 minutes).
+Don’t forget to strain before pouring it into your bath.

 Finally, there is also oatmeal in powder form that you can pour directly into the bath.